 Yes!
 Although it’s best to freeze the chocolate poke cake after the pudding has set, but before you add the whipped topping.
 Simply cover the pan tightly with plastic wrap and freeze for up to two months.

-- Add some crushed Oreo cookies to the cake batter before baking for a crunchy texture.
+- Cake batter: Add some crushed Oreo cookies to the cake batter before baking for a crunchy texture.

-- Drizzle some melted white chocolate or hot fudge over the cake right before serving.
+- Toppings: Drizzle some melted white chocolate or hot fudge over the cake right before serving.

-- Instead of using whipped topping, make your own homemade whipped cream.
+- Whipped topping: Instead of using whipped topping, make your own homemade whipped cream.

-This pudding poke cake dessert is rich, fudgy, moist and loaded with lots of chocolate flavor.
+This Oreo poke cake with vanilla pudding is rich, fudgy, moist and loaded with lots of chocolate flavor.
 If you love cookies and cream desserts as much as I do, then this poke cake was made for you.

 Oreo Pudding Poke Cake

-- 1 box (3.4 ounce) white chocolate or vanilla pudding
+- 1 box (3.4 ounce) white chocolate or vanilla instant pudding

 - 2 cups cold milk